easybuilders/easybuild-tutorial/docs/practical_information/README.md

 *(only relevant if you are* ***not*** *using AWS Cloud9)*

 * having Docker or Singularity installed
-* a system with a processor compatible with software built for Intel Haswell (AVX2)
+* a system with a processor supporting the AVX2 instruction set.
+AVX2 is supported by Intel Haswell or AMD Bulldozer (both released in 2012) and onwards.

+If you are in doubt about your systems compatibility, see "Testing host compatibility" at the end of this document.

 #### Container size